 What is the main airport called?

-Passengers on Qantas flights from the Gold Coast are allocated a baggage allowance.
-If you require extra luggage for your time overseas, you can purchase an additional baggage allowance online prior to departure.
+Passengers on Qantas flights from the Gold Coast are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 Enjoy peace of mind knowing baggage is included on all Qantas flights.
 Find out all you need to know about checked baggage.